 The Florida Medicaid program, Statewide Medicaid Managed Care, will take effect next year, impacting how beneficiaries will become part of managed care.
-The state program is yet another important sign of how the fee-for-service model
+The state program is yet another important sign of how the fee-for-service model is changing all around us, and demonstrates the need for mobile data capture.
+As a result of these increasing changes, more providers will likely seek far more functionality out of their EHR systems than what's available to them today.

 With many similar new payment models developing out of accountable care organizations and federal, state and private programs, the drive toward outcome-based incentives and payments is beginning to push EHR vendors to change.
 The payment shift is toward more measurement and management of disease with a focus on outcomes, which would also mean electronic data applications have to become more connected and engaged with patients.